jachiam/tak-ai/README.md

 ###Some thoughts on Takai:

-You probably should not play at depths greater than 4.
+You probably should not play against the generic minimax_AI at depths greater than 4.
 The current implementation of the minimax search is fast enough to compete well on depth 4: from my experience, it takes somewhere on the order of 15 seconds to make a move on the 5x5 board, on average, and rarely more than a minute.
 But for games with many stacks, this can go up.
 Not sure how it does on 4x4, but probably just fine.

+However, if you play against the killer_minimax_AI, depths up to 5 should play at acceptable speeds.
+It seems that the average move here takes around 30 seconds, and rarely more than a minute.
+The increased level of play may justify the slowdown.

 ###Some thoughts on Takarlo: